sunshineagoo17/brainstation-industry-project-local-install/README.md

 ### Notes:

 - By following these steps, you can set up the Spectra platform, ensure it is scraping data on schedule, and manually trigger data scrapes when needed.
-This comprehensive setup allows Dell Technologies to maintain accurate and up-to-date MSRP compliance monitoring across its retailer network.
+This comprehensive setup allows the user to maintain accurate and up-to-date MSRP compliance monitoring across its retailer network.

 ### Contact Us